 The workers find work in power looms, dying and printing units, coal-fired boilers, and such informal jobs.
 The work units are dingy concrete halls fitted with heavy machinery, where natural light or ventilation is hard to find.
 The formal, safe accommodation is hardly available to workers.
 They manage to find places of residence in dormitories — often known as mess rooms — through caste-based social capital and networks.
 The mess rooms are in the vicinity of industrial units and are generally bereft of enough light, ventilation, or basic amenities.
 The square rooms within rickety concrete structures, accommodate 50-80 men, who share spaces between 12-hour shifts.

-The hot, humid work units and mess rooms are frustrating sites.
+The hot, humid work units and mess rooms are difficult sites.
 They become heat traps during the hot summer days, especially during the heat waves, which are on the rise due to climate change.
 Lack of cooling and access to water both at the workplace and at the resting places makes life more than miserable for migrant workers.
-Most of the workers suffer from heat cramps, heat exhaustion, and at times, heat-strokes.
+Workers suffer from heat cramps, heat exhaustion, and at times, heat-strokes.
 The heat causes light-headedness, and dizziness while the humidity-induced sweating causes itchy skin and heat rashes.
 Many workers complain of sleep deprivation due to worsening heat, which leads to irritability and aggression.

 Workers with families live in informal settlements, often away from the industrial units.
 The shanty colonies consist of smaller residential units, built of concrete walls and asbestos roofs, that house a family of 6-8 people.
 These houses double up as work units for women in the house who engage in small-scale businesses or outsourced work assignments.
 The entrepreneurial women offer tiffin service to working men, or put up breakfast stalls, or run tea joints to make ends meet.
 The cascading effect of increasing heat, lack of basic amenities, and the poor infrastructure of houses exert great pressure on women’s health and productivity.
 An interaction with Pramila Didi and Heera Ben, entrepreneurial migrant Odiya women in one of the informal settlements in Surat, brought out finer nuances of vulnerability to heat.